ajpprado/hello-world/README.md

 # hello-world
-For Hello World! tutorial from GitHUb.
+For Hello World! tutorial from GitHub.
+This is the README.md file.